nuxeo-cps/packaging--opt-zope-cps/cps-3.5/README.txt

-This repository holds the files used to generate packages for various operating systems.
-It must stay light.

-One should be able to regenerate packages simply by using hg up and at most correcting some download URLs.
+This directory for the opt-zope-cps-3.5 packages

 Directories
 -----------

 bin/                     packaging scripts
-common/                  resources that are shared among different distros debian/xxx               .deb skeleton for debian version xxx ubuntu/xxx               .deb skeleton for ubuntu version xxx
+common/                  resources that are shared among different distros deb/                     deb package skeletons deb/common               the common deb package skeleton to spawn most variants

 Commands
 --------
-All commands are meant to be launched from the repository root
+All commands are meant to be launched from the directory where this README lies:

 bin/build.sh             builds everything (calls sudo) bin/get_tarball.sh       retrieve the current CPS tarball